Li0n-0/CrewLight/README.md

 ### How to modify how it works ?

 There is a file `Settings.cfg` in `Kerbal Space Program/GameData/CrewLight/PluginData/` with some variables to tweak, names and comment should be explicit enough.
-Most usefull one are :
+Most useful one are :
 * `morse_code` : change the morse message sent by distant vessel, [here](https://commons.wikimedia.org/wiki/File:International_Morse_Code.svg) you can find a Morse alphabet
-* `distance` : set the distance at wich the Morse message begins
+* `distance` : set the distance at which the Morse message begins
 * `only_light_not_in_AG` : if `False` every light will toggle according to sunlight
-* `always_on_in_space` : if `True` kerbal who un-board will always turn their lights on while on orbit
+* `always_on_in_space` : if `True` kerbal who disembark will always turn their lights on while on orbit

 ### What is needed ?

-[ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-121-module-manager-275-november-29th-2016-better-late-than-never/) is the only dependency, all credit go to ialdabaoth and sarbian
+[ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-121-module-manager-275-november-29th-2016-better-late-than-never/) is the only dependency, all credits go to ialdabaoth and sarbian

 ### Know issues :

 Lights on kerbal's helmet don't turn on/off as the sun rises/falls.
-Lights will be turned on if the kerbal un-board in the dark but status of the sunlight won't be checked after that.
+Lights will be turned on if the kerbal disembark in the dark but status of the sunlight won't be checked after that.

 ### What to do if it doesn't work ?